Futinghe/A71-Hidden-Mods/README.md

 2. Open the magisk app and go to modules
 3. Click the "Install from storage" button and select the .zip you just downloaded

-> Note: It should only be used on the Galaxy A71 (SM-A715F).
+> Note: It should only be used on the Galaxy A71 (SM-A715F) running the corresponding android version as written in the releases.
 Trying on other devices is at your own risk.<br/>The changes are always reversable, by simply removing the module in magisk.

 ### Troubleshooting:
 - To fix the fingerprint sensor not working after aod clock transition use [this guide](https://forum.xda-developers.com/t/guide-aod-activeclock-clocktransition-bug-workaround-on-non-flagship-phones.4417185/).